Metrosideros perforata

-Metrosideros perforata, also known as white rata, climbing rata, akatea or Akatorotoro, is one of twelve Metrosideros species endemic to New Zealand.
+Metrosideros perforata, commonly known as white rātā, climbing rātā, akatea or akatorotoro, is one of twelve Metrosideros species endemic to New Zealand.
 It is one of three white flowering rātā vines (the others being large white rātā and white rātā).

 An example of a specific location of occurrence is within New Zealand's Hamilton Ecological District in association with such alliant understory plants as Blechnum discolor, Blechnum filiforme and Doodia media.